mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

-Secret value is securely copied from the secret store to a file and/or to an environment variable.
+The secret value is securely copied from the secret store to a file and/or to an environment variable.
 A secret file is an in-memory file and it disappears when all tasks of the pod terminate.

 Since we updated the value of `hello-world/secret1`,  we need to restart all associated pods to copy the new value from the secret store.